 Selected study laboratories performed routine microbiological investigations on all clinical specimens received, using in-house standard operating procedures.
-Biweekly, Biomedical Scientists sent completed data sheets, together with bacterial isolates to a central point, using in-country courier systems.
+Biweekly, biomedical scientists sent completed data sheets, together with bacterial isolates, to a central point using in-country courier systems.
 Further microbiological tests like Minimum Inhibitory Concentration (MIC) measurements, detection of Extended Spectrum Beta-Lactamases (ESBLs) and identification of Methicillin resistant Staphylococcus aureus (MRSA) were performed on randomly selected isolates at the central point.
-Data was stored and analyzed using WHONET program files.
+Data was stored and analyzed using WHONET.

 Lab consumables were a major challenge for almost all the facilities.
 Originally it was anticipated that the local laboratories would be using their own equipment for culturing and testing.
 Almost all laboratories reported that they did not have some basic items like antibiotic discs, Mueller Hinton agar and swab sticks.
 Such consumables had to be given out for the facilities in critical need, however, this was not accounted for in the original budget.